Find the answers to your most asked questions about real estate. Click on the big + button to view the answer.

 What is a Reverse Mortgage?

 A financial agreement in which a homeowner relinquishes equity in their home in exchange for regular payments, typically to supplement retirement income.
-This type of loan is for seniors ages 62 and older.
+This type of loan is for adults ages 62 and older.

 Should you get a reverse mortgage?